dkrivoruchko/ScreenStream/README.md

 It uses Android Cast feature and requires at least Android 5.0 to operate.

+**WARING:** This is not real time streaming app.
+Expect delay at least 0.5-1 second or more on slow devices, bad WiFi or on heavy CPU load by other apps.<br>
+**WARING:** This app is not designed for streaming video, especially HD video.
+Use Chromecast instead.<br>
+**WARING:** This app does NOT support SOUND streaming, because MJPEG does not support sound.

 **Known problems**
 1. On some devices system return image in unknown format.
 Mostly on devices with no official Android 5.0 or above.
 Possible Android bug.
 App will show an error message.
 Trying to find some workaround.
 2. On some devices no notification icon showing but notification is present.
 Android bug: 213309.
+3. Browser MJPEG support check is inaccurate.
+You can disable it in application settings.

 If there are any issues or ideas feel free to contact me.